visgl/luma.gl/docs/api-reference/canvas-context.md

 ## Remarks

 - Note that a WebGPU `Device` can have multiple associated `CanvasContext` instances (or none, if only used for compute).
-However a WebGL `Device` always has exactly one `CanvasContext` and can only render into that single canvas.
-(This is a fundamental limitation of the WebGL API.)
+- However a WebGL `Device` always has exactly one `CanvasContext` and can only render into that single canvas.
+(This is a fundamental limitation of WebGL.)
 - `useDevicePixels` can accept a custom ratio (Number), instead of `true` or `false`.
 This allows rendering to a much smaller or higher resolutions.
-When using high value (usually more than device pixel ratio), it is possible it can get clamped down, this happens due to system memory limitation, in such cases a warning will be logged to the browser console.
+When using high value (usually more than device pixel ratio), it is possible it can get clamped down outside of luma.gl's control due to system memory limitation, in such cases a warning will be logged to the browser console.
 For additional details check device pixels [`document`](<(/docs/api-reference/gltools/device-pixels)>).